A superposition principle for the inhomogeneous continuity equation with Hellinger-Kantorovich-regular coefficients: Introduction

-with given initial conditions.
-In this paper we employ the superposition principle of Theorem \ref{thm:intro_main} to characterize the extremal points of the ball of a coercive version of the Hellinger-Kantorovich energy at \eqref{eq:intro_formula B}, namely
+if $\rho \geq 0$, $m,\mu \ll \rho$, and set to $\infty$ otherwise, where $\delta > 0$ is a parameter (c.f.
+Section \ref{sec:benamou}).
+The regularizer studied in \cite{bf} consists in the energy at \eqref{eq:intro_formula B} to which the total variation of $\rho$ is added, while enforcing the continuity equation constraint $\de_t \rho + \div m = \mu$.
+An analysis of the extremal points of such energy is currently missing in the literature: Therefore, in this paper, we employ the superposition principle of Theorem \ref{thm:intro_main} to characterize the extremal points of the set

 where $\alpha,\beta > 0$ are parameters.
-Notice that we do not impose boundary conditions in \eqref{eq:intro_cont_general}.
+Notice that we do not impose boundary conditions in the continuity equation at \eqref{eq:introball}.
 Moreover the total variation of $\rho$ is added to the functional $B_\delta$, in order to enforce coercivity, and thus compactness of $\mathscr{B}$.
 We prove the following result (c.f.
 Theorem \ref{thm:fr}).